RyanQuey/mdf/README.md

     ```
     (assuming you ran the ./scripts/setup-matlab.sh already)

-  Here are the different method that mdf environment can be initialized:
+#### Here are the different methods that mdf environment can be initialized:
   * let mdf check the standard location and ask which configuration we would like to use
         omdfc = mdf.init()
   * specify configuration file